iotaledger/bee-rfcs/text/0018-bee-bundle/0018-bee-bundle.md

 *Client side operation.*

-Finalising a bundle means computing the bundle hash, verifying that it matches the security requirement and setting it to all the transactions.
+Finalising a bundle means computing the bundle hash, verifying that it matches the security requirement and setting it to all the transactions of the bundle.
+After finalisation, transactions of a bundle are ready to be safely attached to the tangle.

 Pseudocode: